jorgsiq/jorgsiq/README.md

-# Hey, nice to see you
+# Hey, nice to see you!
 ### I'm Jorge Siqueira
 A Computer Science and Engineering student from Brazil, currently living in Portugal.
 <p>